P-TEFb/DFF-CSP/README.md

 			   fragments.
 We observed CCs tend to have an avearage read length of atleast 30nt.

-maximum fragment size:     This parameter (an integer) allows exclusion of excessively long PRO-Seq
+maximum fragment size:     This parameter (an integer) allows exclusion of excessively long
                            reads.

 chromosome sizes file:     DFF-CSP-I requires a chromosome sizes file.
 This file can be obtained